mottaquikarim/dev/blog/content/posts/reverse-engineering-wordle.md

 > NOTE: all of this exploration was done on script version [main.e65ce0a5.js](https://www.powerlanguage.co.uk/wordle/main.e65ce0a5.js).
 My guess is if there are code changes, that hash value will likely update.

 Anyways, I digress.
-I started my experimentation by looking at the Network tab as I input guessed on Chrome.
+I started my experimentation by looking at the Network tab as I input my guesses into the app on Chrome.

-I noted that there were no network requests sent which made me realize the solution must be bundled into the HTML/js code.
+I noted that there were no network requests being sent which made me realize the solution must be bundled into the HTML/js code.

 Looking into the js source (which was minified -- thankfully CHrome supports prettification as part of dev tools 🙏), I stumbled on to the famous list of solutions: